 - Schools can better spread out (socially distance) teachers and students participating in the summer program.

 - They can run their summer programs so that all students and teachers maintain 6 feet of separation, and/or wear a face mask.

 - Schools can establish procedures to wash hands and/or use sanitizer after every class.

 - All surfaces used by students and staff can more easily be disinfected during and at the end of each day

 - A complete list of the COVID 19 Prevention Procedures which will be using at The Tenney School can be found on our website.

-Of course, if required by public health guidelines, summer classes can be transitioned to online.
+Of course, if required by public health guidelines, transition summer online.
 At our school, we have excellent resources and processes we can use to run summer courses 100% online that we call Tenney School Live.